 Originally, we did what most bloggers do.
 Focus on creating an attractive banner image and hope to gain traction that way.

-But when we started to do our research, we found that images only give all of these benefits if you understand the type of images your audience respond to.
+But when we started to do our research, we found that images only give all of these benefits if you understand the type of images your audience responds to.

 Through looking at our competitors we found that they: